cherrythefool/coding-practice/5_1_queries.md

 66.5

 <!-- What are the most common forms of government?
 (HINT: use count(*)) -->
+SELECT governmentform, COUNT(*)
+FROM country
+GROUP BY governmentform
+ORDER BY count DESC

 <!-- How many countries are in North America? -->
+SELECT name, region
+FROM country
+WHERE region = 'North America'
+ORDER BY name DESC

 <!-- What is the total population of all continents? -->
+SELECT SUM(population)
+FROM country

 <!-- Stretch Challenges -->
 <!-- Which countries have the letter ‘z’ in the name?
 How many? -->
+SELECT name
+FROM country
+WHERE name
+LIKE 'Z%' OR name
+LIKE '%z%' OR name
+LIKE '%z'

 <!-- Of the smallest 10 countries by area, which has the biggest gnp?
 (HINT: Macao) -->
+WITH smallest_ten_area AS (
+	SELECT name, surfacearea, gnp
+	FROM country
+	WHERE gnp > 0
+	ORDER BY surfacearea ASC
+	LIMIT 10
+	)
+SELECT name, gnp
+FROM smallest_ten_area
+ORDER BY gnp DESC
+LIMIT 1

 <!-- Of the smallest 10 countries by population, which has the biggest per capita gnp? -->
+WITH smallest_ten_pop AS (
+	SELECT name, population, gnp
+	FROM country
+	WHERE gnp > 0
+	ORDER BY population ASC
+	limit 10
+	)
+SELECT name, gnp
+FROM smallest_ten_pop
+ORDER BY gnp DESC

 <!-- Of the biggest 10 countries by area, which has the biggest gnp? -->
+WITH big_ten_area AS (
+	SELECT name, surfacearea, gnp
+	FROM country
+	WHERE gnp > 0
+	ORDER BY surfacearea DESC
+	limit 10
+	)
+SELECT name, gnp
+FROM big_ten_area
+ORDER BY gnp DESC

 <!-- Of the biggest 10 countries by population, which has the biggest per capita gnp? -->
+WITH big_ten_area AS (
+	SELECT name, surfacearea, gnp
+	FROM country
+	WHERE gnp > 0
+	ORDER BY surfacearea DESC
+	limit 10
+	)
+SELECT name, gnp
+FROM big_ten_area
+ORDER BY gnp DESC

 <!-- What is the sum of surface area of the 10 biggest countries in the world?
 The 10 smallest? -->
+WITH ten_big AS (
+	SELECT name, surfacearea
+	FROM country
+	ORDER BY surfacearea DESC
+	LIMIT 10
+	)
+SELECT SUM(surfacearea)
+FROM ten_big

+WITH ten_small AS (
+	SELECT name, surfacearea
+	FROM country
+	ORDER BY surfacearea ASC
+	LIMIT 10
+	)
+SELECT SUM(surfacearea)
+FROM ten_small

 <!-- What year is this country database from?
 Cross reference various pieces of information to determine the age of this database. -->

+Post-1992 (Bosnia and Herzegovina present)
+Post-1993 (Czech Republic present)
+Post-1994 (Palau indepyear 1994)

+2001!
+(George W. Bush headofstate U.S.)

+Pre-2002 (East Timor null for indepyear, would be 2002) Pre-2003 (Yugoslavia present, Montenegro omitted) Pre-2008 (Kosovo omitted)
+Pre-2011 (South Sudan omitted)

+SELECT *
+FROM country
+WHERE name
+LIKE '%udan'

+SELECT *
+FROM country
+WHERE name = 'Yugoslavia'

+SELECT *
+FROM country
+WHERE name
+LIKE '%osni%'

+SELECT *
+FROM country
+WHERE name
+LIKE '%ntene%'

+SELECT *
+FROM country
+WHERE name
+LIKE 'Czech%'

+SELECT *
+FROM country
+WHERE name = 'Kosovo'

+SELECT *
+FROM country
+WHERE indepyear IS NOT null
+ORDER BY indepyear DESC

+SELECT name, indepyear
+FROM country
+WHERE name
+LIKE '%imor'

+SELECT name, headofstate
+FROM country
+WHERE name
+LIKE 'United%'
+ORDER BY headofstate